Brisbane Water Secondary College: Facilities

-From 2009 the senior campus refurbished its Design and Technology faculty to provide vocational courses for students.

 From 2011 the Umina Campus has established a dedicated selective Creative and Performing Arts class for years 7 and 8 as part of an ongoing rejuvenation of its CAPA program.
 The college has continued to enjoy triumphs in the Arts, and is frequently involved in such Arts programs as Central Vision, Schools Spectacular, Starstruck and the Kool Skools recording project, which the campus has won a record four times since its inception.